Projects-and-Stuff/Lazarus-SQLite3-Demo/README.md

     SQLQuery1.Open;
     ShowMessage(SQLQuery1.fields[0].asString);

+---

-The key pragma is a little different.
+The **key Pragma** is a little different.
 Using Lazarus' SQLiteConnection Component, we set the key with the 'password' parameter.

     SQLite3Connection1.Password := txtOld.Text;